ManjulaChintharla/Chat-App-backend/README.md

 <img width="652" alt="Screenshot 2024-01-22 at 14 34 05" src="https://github.com/satukon/Chat-App-backend/assets/113008423/a4183309-c71e-41b0-9762-5b30bd567655"><br>
 <p></p>
 Description<br>
-- In this web app users can reqister, log in, search other users and send/receive private messages to/from other users.<br>
+- In this web app users can register, log in, search other users and send/receive private messages to/from other users.<br>
 - My role in this project was to develop the backend for this application as a pair work with my fellow student Mirva.<br>
 - I didn't take part in the frontend/UI development - that's why I've included only the backend.<p></p>
 <p></p>
 Technologies used<br>
 - Programming language: Java<br>
-- Framework: Java Spring<br>
+- Spring Framework<br>
 - Messaging protocol: STOMP over WebSocket (used to handle 2-way messaging)<br>
 - Database access: MariaDB database in a cloud environment<br>
 - SHA-256 hashing algorithm for password encryption<br>